 What are the best ways of cooking aubergine?

 The thing I love most about aubergine is that it can be cooked in so many different ways and in so many different cuisines.
-My favourite ways of cooking aubergine are roasting it or cooking it right into a rich sauce.
+My favourite ways of cooking aubergine are roasting it or cooking it right into a rich sauce like an aubergine curry.
+Grilled aubergine is also delicious.

 When you roast aubergine whole it becomes so soft and tender like in the recipe with tahini and goat’s cheese below.
 It also cooks down into a sauce really well, especially in the pressure cooker, like in my curry with potato included in the list below.